 Another tip comes Doug Parker of Cruise Radio, “When the kids are in school, the rates are the best.”
-This holds true in all travel but especially cruising because it is such a family activity.
+This holds true in all travel but especially cruising, because it is such a family activity.
 Don’t travel when everyone else is traveling!
 If you do that or travel during the shoulder season, you can find the best rates.
-Chris from Orlando Chris also reiterates my recommendation and says, “Book far in advance or last minute for the best fares.”
+Chris from Chris Cruises also reiterates my recommendation: “Book far in advance or last minute for the best fares.”

 So where should you go to book your cruise?